mehdisadeghi/Noqte/README.md

 # Noqte
-A fun, minimalistic Persian pixel font - WIP.
+A fun, minimalistic Persian pixel font.
 ![](noqte.png)

 ## Introduction
 I made this font in a week from scratch in order to use it in my game.
 The em-height is 1024 points.
-Each glyph is made of 64x64 points squares.
+Each glyph is made of 100x100 points squares.
 There are some exceptions, sadly, mainly for designing diacritics.
 Those might be removed in a final version, however.
-For those at moment another square size is used which is 75% smaller, i.e. 32x32 points.
+For those at moment another square size is used which is 75% of the base square, i.e. 75x75 points.

 I have made a few design choices and tried to remain consistent as much as possible:
 - There is no left bearing anywhere
-- All initial glyphs have one block right bearing (64 points empty space to the right)
+- All initial glyphs have one block right bearing (100 points empty space to the right)
 - Important: medial forms have no bearing to the right.
 I assumed that other initial or medial glyph should consider this and add blocks to the left if necessary
-- The bottom left block on each initial glyph is empty
+- The bottom left block on each initial glyph is empty (exceptions FEH & QAF)
 - The bottom left block on each medial glyph is full

 There might be some minor divergences, which is either a bug and should be fixed or is due to diacritics.